yixuy/1724Project/README.md

 #### 4. Real-time messaging using WebSockets
 The application utilizes WebSocket technology, a protocol designed to establish a persistent, full-duplex connection between clients and the server.
 Unlike traditional HTTP, WebSocket supports continuous, two-way communication without the overhead of repeatedly opening and closing connections.
 This enables the application to transmit messages instantly, ensuring a smooth and interactive user experience.
 By facilitating immediate message delivery, the system offers a dynamic and responsive platform for efficient and real-time communication.

+#### 5. User Online/Offline status detection
+The system includes User Online/Offline status detection to show whether a user is online or offline in a chat room.
+This functionality helps improve user engagement by enabling participants to see who is currently active in the conversation.

+#### 6. Message persistence and history retrieval
+To ensure a reliable communication experience, all chat room messages are stored in a database, enabling both persistence and easy access to message history.
+This feature prevents message loss caused by unexpected disconnections or browser refreshes.
+Upon re-entering a chat room, users can retrieve previously exchanged messages, seamlessly resuming their conversations without missing any context.
+With the help of SurrealDB, the message retrieval process is fast and reliable, enhancing the user experience by providing consistent and efficient access to message history

+#### 7. Frontend user interface
+A simple and responsive interface has been developed, enabling users to register, log in, create or join chat rooms, and exchange messages in real time.
+Built with the Yew framework, the design prioritizes ease of use and smooth navigation.
+Key features such as user authentication, room creation, and message display are fully integrated.
+The frontend works seamlessly with the backend, ensuring a unified and efficient chat experience.